doublesecretagency/craft-googlemaps/docs/javascript/googlemaps.js.md

 #### Returns

-_self_ - This instance of the `googleMaps` object.
-By returning a static self reference, chaining is possible.
+ - A chainable `DynamicMap` object.

 :::tip Locations are Skippable
-If you skip the `locations` parameter, a blank map will be created.
+If you omit the `locations` parameter, or pass in an empty array, a blank map will be created.
 :::

 ---